BethanyG/greetbot/README.md

+# How to contribute to this repository:
+1. Clone the repo (specifically the bg_working branch)
+2. Make a branch
+3. Push that branch back to Github
+4. Pull that branch to Glitch
+5. Go back and make any changes you'd like -- and then save/push those changes back to Github on the newly-made branch

 # Slack Terms of Service / Welcome message template

 Sample Slack app that presents a Terms of Service (or any other message) when a new user joins a team.